Duration & Season: April 13 – April 27 (15 days)

 Conditions: Temperatures -20°C to -40°C & 24hr daylight

-The North Pole Last Degree Ski stages out of Longyearbyen, Norway where we meet for gear checks and spend a few days training and practicing key skills in Svalbard before flying onto the the ice.
+The North Pole Last Degree Ski stages out of Longyearbyen, Norway, where we meet for gear checks and spend a few days training and practicing key skills in Svalbard before flying onto the ice.

-It takes approximately one week to reach the Pole.
+It takes approximately one week to reach the North Pole.

 Route:

-As a ski across moving sea ice, The Last Degree North Pole doesn’t have a fixed route and changes from season to season and even day to day.
-Part of the adventure is navigating the ice drift and cracks in the ice leading to open leads of water that we must traverse around to reach the Pole at 90° North.
+As a ski across moving sea ice, the Last Degree North Pole doesn’t have a fixed route and changes from season to season and even day to day.
+Part of the adventure is navigating the ice drift and cracks in the ice, which lead to open leads of water that we must traverse around to reach the North Pole at 90° North.

 Special Considerations: